congyuluo/NameGenie/readme.txt

 (sampling_ratio)
 - Use the pre_test.py to test the parsing and sampling ratio of the code.

-Run GenRefactor with running main.py (Please use the included SampleProject to test the tool).
+Run NameGenie with running main.py (Please use the included SampleProject to test the tool).

 During running the tool, if the tool encounters problems, adjust the parameters in the code accordingly.
 The tool is to automatically stop if there is a problem.
-If the tool stops, manually fix the problem in the IDE, and continue to run by entering something in the terminal window, which GenRefactor takes over again.
+If the tool stops, manually fix the problem in the IDE, and continue to run by entering something in the terminal window, which NameGenie takes over again.

-After running, GenRefactor shall exit with zero exit code. "logs" directory should be generated, and log.txt contains the resulting refactorings.
+After running, NameGenie shall exit with zero exit code. "logs" directory should be generated, and log.txt contains the resulting refactorings.

 We apologize as the current version of the tool is extremely difficult to operate, and we are working on adapting this